G-Hermanson/Turtle-cranial-ecomorphology/README.md

 - Phylogenetic trees files in Newick format, used for phylogenetic regressions of skull (i) size and (ii) shape;

-- R scripts used to run the analyses;
+- R scripts used to run the analyses

 Link to the original article: